Task-invoked pupillary response: Intelligence

 A study showed that the pupils of more intelligent individuals show a smaller increase in diameter when compared to less intelligent individuals completing the same arithmetic task.
 However, tests, targeting fluid intelligence showed that individuals with a higher level of fluid intelligence displayed greater dilation of the pupils than those with lower fluid intelligence.

+Surprise and sequential processing

+Sensory information exhibits statistical regularities that humans continuously learn.
+When these expectations are violated, such as in an oddball paradigm where a deviant stimulus occurs among standards, our perceptual system detects the discrepancy, and the brain responses are generated (mismatch negativity and P300) along with pupil dilations.